-MONTHS IN THE MAKING, the draft Footpath Gardening Policy was adopted at the May 2012 meeting of the City of Sydney council.
+MONTHS IN THE MAKING, the draft Footpath Gardening Policy was adopted at the May 2012 meeting of the City of Sydney council (updated September 2020).

 How these two policies—the Community Garden Policy and the Footpath Gardening Policy—will intersect in future remains to be seen.
 The Community Garden Policy doesn’t stipulate the type of garden—whether raised containers or built on the ground—but the Footpath Gardening Policy clearly prefers container gardens.
 Whether future community-managed footpath gardens are to be only in raised containers will depend on the approach taken by the City’s community garden coordinator and the manager of the City’s Parks department—and, of course, whatever influence public footpath gardeners apply.

 Reflecting on my contact with footpath gardeners while I was working at the City as community garden coordinator and on contact with footpath gardeners elsewhere, I believe both models—raised container gardens and on-ground gardens—are appropriate and that the City should leave open the option of both.
 The appropriate place for raised gardens is where there are services such as sewage, water and gas below the ground.
 A container garden, with a base, can be moved aside by a lifting machine so that utility companies can get to their buried lines to service them.

 The Footpath Gardening Policy was stimulated by public interest in the activity.
 Development of the policy started in 2011 with research into the existing policies of other councils and by viewing examples of footpath gardens such as those in Chippendale and the raised garden built by Michele Margolis in Marrickville, among others.
 I inspected Michelle’s raised footpath garden and measured it as well as its offsets from the kerb and access to the street, and found these adequate.